Zequez/logseq-vault/pages/Github Pages.md

-- Free hosting provider for open
+- Free hosting provider sponsored by Microsoft for open source software.